Israel

 Date Implemented October 1, 2001

-Containers Covered Over 100mL and under 1.5L, excludes paper & cardboard containers and plastic pouches
+Containers Covered Deposit on containers over 100mL and under 1.5L, excludes paper & cardboard containers and plastic pouches.
+Manufacturers required to collect and recycle all containers

 Beverages Covered All beverages